 We must stop TfL removing 90% of all parking at Cockfosters station forever and replacing it with ugly, tall tower blocks which will ruin our suburb.

-The planning application has been submitted by TfL, and there is still time to lodge your objection by email.
+The planning application was submitted by TfL some time ago, but there is still time to lodge your objection by email.

 It’s as easy as 1,2,3: